Simpson1999/Main-Portfolio/README.md

 - Used SQL code to assist in automating Power BI visuals to update daily with new numbers.

-- Created a Power BI visual to explore historical difference between total profit for specific client performance, and transaction types (depreciation, commission, ect.).
+- Created a Power BI visual to explore the YOY historical difference between total profit for specific client performance, and transaction types (depreciation, commission, ect.).

 2.